 The rest is the same as Search ads.

 Create Your Ad Group

 Ad group name: just write a name that correctly represents the type of ads and audience this ad group will be about.
 Something that makes sense for you.

 Audiences: For display ads, we don’t use keywords as people are not searching for anything so, instead, you need to define an audience you want for your ads.

-“Search” will suggest you audiences that visited your website (if Google Analytics is linked and/or you created custom audiences on the audience tab) or similar type of people.
+“Search” will suggest audiences that visited your website (if Google Analytics is linked and/or you created custom audiences on the audience tab) or similar types of people.

-“Ideas” will suggest fields of interest like finance or gamers for example, based on what, other advertiser like you (estimated by Google), have used.
+“Ideas” will suggest fields of interest like finance or gamers for example, based on what, other advertisers like you (estimated by Google), have used.